What are we going to do about programming?

 And most importantly, it needs to be constructed in such a way that allows for the digital equivalent of ‘opening up the hood and looking inside’, and we need to have the tools at hand to do so.

-If I had to throw out some ideas, here’s where I think progress is happening:
+Here’s where I think progress is happening:

 (Nevermind that this process is janky and error-prone, and obfuscated, and the backend is invisible, and making sense of the execution after you’ve recorded it is a mindfuck– at least it exists.
 There is no future in having to add